Edmonton Senior Health | June 15, 2023

 Whether your loved one has prediabetes or type 2 diabetes, it’s not too late to take charge of the disease.
 Even small changes can make a big difference, and once healthy habits have been developed, seniors can better manage their diabetes.
 The knowledgeable and trusted team at Comfort Keepers® can help your loved ones follow the health plan set by their doctor.

-If you are concerned about the health and well-being of your aging loved ones we can help.
-Comfort Keepers®’ trained caregivers help provide senior clients with the highest quality of life possible to keep them happy and healthy at home.
+Comfort Keepers®’ are trained caregivers who help provide senior clients with the highest quality of life possible to keep them happy and healthy at home.

-Our Interactive Caregiving™ provides a system of care that addresses safety, nutrition, mind, body, and activities of daily living (ADLs).
+Our Interactive Caregiving™ provides a system of care that addresses companionship, safety, nutrition, mind, body, and activities of daily living (ADLs).

-Moreover, our trained caregivers are selected with one specific quality in mind: empathy.
+Moreover, our trained caregivers are selected with one specific quality: empathy.
 Empathetic care is care that starts in the heart, and it allows us to meet our client’s exact needs.

-Learn more about our unique service offering by contacting the Comfort Keepers Edmonton office.
+To learn more about senior care in Edmonton, contact the Comfort Keepers® office to discuss our unique service offering.
 If you live in Devon, Edmonton, Sherwood Park, or Stony Plain and surrounding areas, contact Comfort Keepers at 780-465-4665.

 References